-Moving the CV knob during a sequence playing will momentarily "take over" the CV jack, and any tap on the Rhythm pad will update the nearest "beat" with the new CV.
+Moving the CV knob during a sequence playing will momentarily "take over" the CV jack, and any tap on the Rhythm pad will update the nearest "beat" with the new CV for a loop time after knob is moved, after which the Rhythm pad returns to adding/deleting beats to/from the loop.
 This is especially useful if controlling a VCO.

 - CV's in sequence can be changed on cue / tap

 - Beats can be added/ removed with a tap or hold on Rhythm pad

 - Doubles as a straight tap tempo, great for delays that are clocked

 - Doubles as a CV quantizer (1V/Oct) with offset while not looping / recording

 - Records the CV knob/CV input smoothly without a rhythm playing and can be re-triggered